drjoschua/nr-litteratur/UU-STAT.md

 [__Loeb et al.__ (2008)](#loeb-et-al-2008-approaching-the-measurement-of-disability-prevalence-the-case-of-zambia) show that prevalence estimates of disability change depending on the definition or aspect of disability being targeted, as well on the intended purpose for collecting disability statistics.
 They conduct a study that puts disability prevalence in Zambia to 18% to 13%.
 [__Svalund (2004)__](#svalund-2004-funksjonshemmede-i-europa) compared disability prevalence in Norway (15%), selected European countries (DA: 15%, UK 19%, IR: 10%, ES 9%) and the EU (16%).
-They also found similar number in the domain distribution of said disabilities having the highest numbers of disabilities in physical problems related to lower extremities, upper extreminities and neck, breathing related problems, cardio related problems, mental problems, seeing problems and hearing problems.
+They also found similar number in the domain distribution of said disabilities having the highest numbers of disabilities in physical problems related to lower extremities, upper extremities and neck, breathing related problems, cardio related problems, mental problems, seeing problems and hearing problems.
-They found only small changes in prevelance rates and only minor differences in the employment rate of people with disability.
+They found only small changes in prevalence rates and only minor differences in the employment rate of people with disability.

 ## United Nations High Commissioner for Refugees (UNHCR) (2019) Disability: Prevalence and Impact - Syrian Arab Republic

 [Up](#tekster-om-statistikk)